Earmark (politics): Legislation

-The Congress is required by Article 1, Section 9, Clause 7 of the United States Constitution to pass legislation prior to the expenditure of any U.S. Treasury funds.
+Congress is required by Article 1, Section 9, Clause 7 of the United States Constitution to pass legislation prior to the expenditure of any U.S. Treasury funds.

 The earmarking process provided Congress with the power to earmark discretionary funds it appropriates to be spent on specific named projects.
 The earmarking process was a regular part of the process of allocating funds within the Federal government.
 For many years they were a core aspect of legislative policymaking and distributive politics - an essential political instrument whereby political coalitions were forged through compromise in order to pass or reject key legislation.
 As congressional earmarks came into disfavor and eventually were prohibited, the ban "contributed to legislative gridlock and increased the difficulty of winning enactment of tax and immigration reform."

 Earmarking differs from the broader appropriations process in which Congress grants a yearly lump sum of money to a federal agency.
 These monies are allocated by the agency according to its legal authority, the terms of the annual authorization bill passed by Congress and internal budgeting process.
 With an earmark, Congress directs a specified amount of money from part of an agency's authorized budget to be spent on a particular project.
 In the past members of Congress did not have to identify themselves or the project.

 The process of earmarking was substantially reformed since the 110th United States Congress between January 3, 2007, and January 3, 2009.
 Since 2009, members of Congress had to post all their earmark requests online along with a signed letter certifying that they and their immediate families had no direct financial interest in the earmark.

 In March 2010, the House Appropriations Committee implemented rules to ban earmarks to for-profit corporations.
 Approximately 1,000 such earmarks were authorized in the previous year, worth $1.7 billion.
 At the time, earmarks constituted less than 1% of the 2010 federal budget, down from about 1.1% in 2006.

 After gaining control of the House in 2011 (following the 2010 elections), Republicans adopted a House earmark ban.
 This was controversial within the House Republican Conference, which had internal debates several times over whether to partially lift the ban.
 The earmark ban is contained in the House Republicans' intraparty rules (not the House rules).

 President Obama promised during his State of the Union address in January 2011 to veto any bill that contained earmarks.
 In February 2011, Congress "imposed a temporary ban on earmarks, money for projects that individual lawmakers slip into major Congressional budget bills to cater to local demands."

 In December 2015, Citizens Against Government Waste (CAGW) claimed in their 2016 Congressional Pig Book, that all the FY2016 earmarks were contained in the December 2016 omnibus 2000-page Consolidated Appropriations Act, 2016 which authorized $1.15 trillion in appropriations.
 The CAGW argued that "Throwing all earmarks into one large bill makes it more difficult to identify and eliminate earmarks than if Congress adhered to regular order and considered the 12 appropriations bills individually."